Ashevita/holbertonschool-simple_shell/README.md

 - **File Listing**: The `ls` command lists files in the current directory.
 - **Exit**: The `exit` command closes the shell.

+## How the Project Was Built
+**Plan the Shell**: Decide on the basic commands and structure.

+**Create Header File**: Define functions and include necessary libraries in simple_shell.h.

+**Implement Main Loop**: Write the main loop in main.c to handle user input and run commands.

+**Implement Commands**: Write functions in command.c, cd.c, ls.c, and pwd.c to handle different commands.

+**Test the Shell**: Run the shell in both interactive and non-interactive modes to ensure it works correctly.

 ## Files

 - `simple_shell.h`: Contains function declarations and includes necessary headers.